Thab310/Thab310/README.md

 ---

 ### About me :)
-- 🔭 I'm  building an AWS 3 tier web application using Terraform Modules
+- 🔭 I'm  building an AWS 3 Tier web application using Terraform Modules
 - 🌱 I’m currently learning *Java* and preparing for my *AWS Solutions Architect Associate* certificate.
 - 👯 I’m looking to collaborate on aws and python projects
 - :computer: Most used line of code: `terraform plan` `terraform apply-auto-approve`